sorat0mo/sorat0mo/README.md

 ### I am Karsten, going by the alias *sorat0mo* on github, this is my profile.

 I mainly contribute ZH-EN translations to various projects.
-I will also upload whatever I will code here.
+I will also upload bullshit I code here.

 🌐 This -> [https://loremipsum.lol/](https://loremipsum.lol/) is my homepage.
 You will find all the information you need there.

 ### I am...

-- 📖 Studying Information Security in [HKUSPACE](https://hkuspace.hku.hk/).
+- 📖 Studying Information Security.
 - 🐧 An avid [Linux](https://i.vgy.me/u8rmk8.png) user.
 I first used Ubuntu in 2012.
 Fully switched to Kubuntu in 2021 :)
 - 🎮 A gamer for more than 14 years!
 The first video game I ever played was [LF2](https://lf2.net/).
 - 🔮 A hololive simp, [this](https://www.youtube.com/channel/UCP0BspO_AMEe3aQqqpo89Dg) is my waifu. **Yes**.